linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 Ford Motor Co. stunned investors in January 2002 when it announced a 1 billion write-off on stockpiles of palladium, a precious metal Ford used in catalytic converters (devices that reduce polluting emissions from cars and trucks).
 Ironically, Ford sustained the loss while attempting to actively manage palladium risk.

 According to the Wall Street Journal (see Gregory L. White, "A Mismanaged Palladium Stockpile Was Catalyst for Ford's Write-Off," February 6, 2002, p.
 A1), Ford in the late 1980s had begun to use palladium as a replacement for platinum.
 Palladium prices were steady until 1997, when Russia, a major supplier with a large stockpile of palladium, withheld supply from the market.
-Prices more than doubled to  $350/oz at a time when Ford was planning to increase its use of the metal.
-By early 2000, prices had doubled again, to$ 700.
+Prices more than doubled to  \$350/oz at a time when Ford was planning to increase its use of the metal.
+By early 2000, prices had doubled again, to\$ 700.
 While GM had begun work several years earlier to reduce reliance on palladium, Ford continued to rely heavily on the metal.

 In 2000, Ford management agreed to allow the purchasing staff to stockpile palladium.
 The purchasing staff evidently did not communicate with Ford's treasury department, which had hedging experience.
 Thus, for example, Ford did not buy puts to protect against a drop in palladium prices.
 The purchasing staff also did not communicate with Ford's research department, which was working to reduce reliance on palladium.
-Ford continued to buy palladium in 2001 as prices exceeded $1000.
-However, by the middle of the year, palladium prices had fallen to $350.
+Ford continued to buy palladium in 2001 as prices exceeded \$1000.
+However, by the middle of the year, palladium prices had fallen to \$350.

 By the end of 2001, Ford had developed technology that would eventually reduce the need for palladium by  $50\%$ .
 The year-end price of palladium was 440/oz.